Reluctantly Refuting a Billy Collins Poem

 you know, 'Well, you've gotta be crazy, baby,

-,' etc. etc., a tune I wouldn't
+to fall in love with me,' etc. etc., a tune I wouldn't

 normally have thought much of, except that I